 Everyone has a bad habit.
 Whether it’s smoking, eating junk food, fidgeting, chewing gum, oversharing on social media or tapping your fingers, a bad habit can harm your happiness, health or relationships.
 How to break bad habits smoothly and for good?

 Most people are aware of their poor habits and they are often desperately trying to kick them.
 However, this doesn’t always go as planned and the vast majority falls right back into their old ways.
 We have good news!

 While some of the bad habits are pretty harmless in every way – tapping feet or fingers or fidgeting – there are those habits that are harmful to our health, relationships and happiness – smoking and eating poorly come to mind.

 At the very core of kicking bad habits is understanding their origins and how they form.
-Then, you should understand your triggers and then you can move on to learning how to beat those bad habits.
+If you are wondering how to break bad habits for good, then, you should understand your triggers, and then you can move on to learning how to beat those bad habits.